neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

 Accuracy of the internal nodes positions
 ----------------------------------------

- We also provide the script to show the accuracy of the internal node positions reconstruction.
+ We also provide the script to show the accuracy of the inferred position of internal nodes.

  plot_simulated_data_bl_corr.py